 Originally released April 3, 2020

 The virus associated with the COVID-19 pandemic is more specifically known as the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 In March 2020, the World Health Organization (WHO) declared the COVID-19 pandemic.

 It is possible that some athletes will contract COVID-19 and will require medication and support during the infection.
-In general, when athletes receive a doctor or pharmacist’s recommendation or prescription to help manage symptoms, they should check the prohibited status of the product in sport.
+In general, when athletes receive a doctor or pharmacist’s recommendation or prescription to help manage symptoms, they should check the prohibited status on Global DRO.